richardanaya/terraform-digitalocean-cockroachdb_cluster/README.md

 This repo is an example of how to create a global insecure 3-node cluster for experimentation.

-1. Download terraform at https://www.terraform.io/downloads.html and put in a global path
+1. Download terraform at https://www.terraform.io/downloads.html and put in a $PATH

 2. Copy `project.template.tfvars` to `project.tfvars` and populate with real data.
 You'll have to go to Digital Ocean and upload an SSH key and generate an API token.